ariary/bang/README.md

 * ***`bang.conf.install`***: install other useful tools for pentesting in ~/.local/bin/
 * ***install/install-zsh.sh*** & ***install/post-install-zsh.sh*** : install zsh environment (not required)

+These tools are used in bang shortcuts then.

 *To update the installation scripts used by these commands: `bang.conf.update`*

 ## Bang !